troystribling/SimpleFutures/README.md

 ## <a name="recover">recover</a>

-The recover combinator is supported by both Future&lt;T&gt; and  FutureStream&lt;T&gt; instances and returns a new instance of the same type.
-If either completes with success recover returns an instance successfully completed with result but if completed with failure recover completes the returned with the result of the specified recovery function.
-The recovery function is of type NSError -> Try&lt;T&gt; so it can fail completing the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with failure.
+The recover combinator is supported by both Future&lt;T&gt; and  FutureStream&lt;T&gt; instances.
+It returns a new instance of the same type and takes as an argument a recovery function of type NSError -> Try&lt;T&gt;.
+If the calling instance completes with success recover returns an instance successfully completed with result but if completed with failure recover completes the returned instance with the result of the recovery function.
+The recovery function returns Try&lt;T&gt; so it can fail completing the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with failure.

 Future&lt;T&gt; recovery is defined by,